Jeffrey Quill: Vickers and the Supermarine Spitfire

-There was some rivalry between Vickers (Aviation) Ltd and Hawker Aircraft, whose Hurricane had first flown four months earlier.
+There was some rivalry between Vickers Ltd and Hawker Aircraft, whose Hurricane had first flown four months earlier.
 Jeffrey Quill's long association with the Spitfire began when, aged 23, he made his first flight in the prototype fighter K5054 on 26 March 1936 – Mutt Summers having made the maiden flight three weeks earlier – and his priority was to get the Spitfire cleared for acceptance by the RAF.
 The Spitfire needed a great deal of work before it was deemed safe for young RAF pilots to fly, and it did not enter squadron service until July 1938.
 However, developed through many marks and variants, the Spitfire remained a first-line fighter throughout the war.

 After transferring full-time to Vickers Supermarine in 1938, Quill took complete charge of Spitfire test flying, working closely with Joseph (Joe) Smith who had taken over as chief designer for Supermarine in 1937, following the death of R.J.
 Mitchell in the same year.

 Second World War

 During the Second World War, Quill was in charge of development and production flying at Vickers Supermarine, a job that he took so seriously that he felt he must obtain first-hand combat experience.
 Following the fall of France in 1940, he was determined to rejoin a fighter squadron.
 Forestalling opposition from his employers at Vickers Supermarine, he successfully argued the need to gain front-line operational experience and was temporarily released on 5 August 1940 to join No. 65 Squadron at RAF Hornchurch, privately hoping that it would be a permanent appointment.
 On 16 August he shot down a Messerschmitt Bf 109 and two days later he shared a victory over a Heinkel He 111.
 His combat days were short-lived because he was recalled after nineteen days to test the Spitfire Mk III, but they made Quill all the more determined to make the Spitfire an even better fighting machine, and his experiences in the Battle of Britain led to two important changes in the Spitfire.
 At high speed, the stick force from the ailerons had been very heavy, and this was found to be caused by the ballooning of the fabric covering of the ailerons, and so causing a thicker trailing edge section.
 This was cured by fitting stiffer, metal-covered ailerons.
 Quill also initiated an improvement in the optical quality of the cockpit side panels.
 His concerns about rearward vision from the cockpit led to changes and improvements to the canopy and rear fuselage.
-Later in 1940 he became chief test pilot for Vickers Armstrongs (Supermarine) Works.
+Later in 1940 he became chief test pilot for Vickers Armstrong's (Supermarine) Works.